magore/hp85disk/README.md

   * Open a web browser to https://github.com/magore/hp85disk
     * Click on the Green **Clone or Download** button
     * Pick download as **ZIP**
-    * You can extract all of the folders and files to a folder of your choid
+    * You can extract all of the folders and files to a folder of your choice
     * locate the **sdcard** folder
   * Copy the **contents** of the **sdcard** folder to the root/home folder of a a FAT32 formatted SD card
     * You should not see the **sdcard** folder on the SD Card itself just the contents of that folder and its subfolders